 Pruning also assists the tree develop a sound branch structure.
 Carefully removing branches can reduce or eliminate structural issues in a tree.
 It can also open up the center of the tree to let sun and air move through the canopy.
 This prevents certain types of diseases.

 When you are pruning maple trees, it is always a good idea to remove broken, diseased or dead branches.
-Otherwise, the decay-producing fungi can infect healthy parts of the trees.
+Otherwise, decay-producing fungi can infect healthy parts of the trees.